 By Sakina Laksimi-Morrow

 When I started teaching I had no idea what I was doing.
 I had graduated with a Masters degree that had put me in a precarious situation: professionally, I wasn’t qualified for anything, and academically, I was in no-man’s land.
 In my first round of Ph.D. applications I was not accepted anywhere, and I spent the following summer frantically applying for teaching and non-teaching positions.
 I gladly took a job teaching GED preparation courses, even when I wasn’t sure what that entailed.
-I had spent the previous year as a tutor and teaching assistant, so I did have some experience—but frankly, I was under-qualified.
 Shortly after I landed adjunct teaching jobs at several area colleges, and by my first year post-graduation I had taught twelve undergraduate courses.

 That was four years ago, and the journey since then has been guided by my commitment to developing my craft of teaching.
 I have always been simultaneously teaching and learning, roles that have become inseparable over the years.
 These kernels of advice for new college instructors come from someone who muddled through, and emerged with a deep respect for teaching and an enduring belief in the capacity for transformational change that can happen in the classroom.